 - Pine nut syndrome causes bitter/metallic taste from eating pine nuts, usually resolves on its own.

-Poor oral hygiene is one of the most common causes of bad taste in the mouth.
-This can be due to dental decay, infections, and gum disease.
+When you don’t brush and floss enough, bacteria can build up, causing dental decay, infection, and gum disease.
+All these can leave a bad taste in the mouth.
 Regular brushing, flossing, and dental exams and checkups can help ensure that your teeth and gums are healthy and reduce the risk of bad taste developing in your mouth.

 Burning mouth syndrome is a condition that causes a burning sensation, much like after you eat spicy foods.
 In addition to this odd sensation, many also experience a bitter or rancid taste.

-A dry mouth, known as xerostomia, is a condition that can be a symptom of an underlying condition, such as Sjogren’s or caused by medications and tobacco use.
-Having a dry mouth means you have reduced levels of saliva and, because saliva helps reduce bacterial buildup in the mouth, you can experience increased bacterial levels, contributing to a bitter or foul taste in the mouth.
+A dry mouth is a condition that can be a symptom of an underlying condition, such as Sjogren’s, or caused by medications and tobacco use.
+Having a dry mouth means you have reduced levels of saliva and because saliva helps reduce bacterial buildup in the mouth, you can experience increased bacterial levels, contributing to a bitter or foul taste in the mouth.

 Oral thrush

-Oral thrush, also known as oral candidiasis, is a fungal infection caused by an overgrowth of Candida albicans and is considered a yeast infection of the mouth.
-While Candida albicans is a naturally occurring fungus that is found in and on the body, but, when allowed to overgrow, this fungus can cause creamy white lesions and a white coating of the tongue, often described as cottage cheese-like in nature.
+Also known as oral candidiasis, oral thrush is a fungal infection caused by an overgrowth of Candida albicans and is considered a yeast infection of the mouth.
+While Candida albicans is a naturally occurring fungus found in and on the body, when allowed to overgrow, this fungus can cause creamy white lesions and a white coating of the tongue, often described as cottage cheese-like in nature.
 This overgrowth contributes to the bitter or unpleasant taste you experience.

 Gastrointestinal reflux disease, or GERD, is another underlying condition that is a common cause of a bitter taste in the mouth.
 When you have GERD, the sphincter at the top of the stomach is not as effective at blocking acid and bile from coming back up.
 As this acid and bile rise, you may feel a burning sensation in the chest or abdomen, a sore throat, and a foul or bitter taste in the mouth.